 What role does the Withdrawal Agreement play?

-Thanks to the Withdrawal Agreement, nothing much changed for citizens and businesses when the UK left the EU on 1 February 2020.
+Thanks to the Withdrawal Agreement, fundamentally nothing changed for citizens and businesses when the UK left the EU on 1 February 2020.

-The EU’s freedom of movement, i.e. the right to live, work, study or have social security coverage in the EU and in the UK, continues to apply in full during the transition period.
+The EU’s freedom of movement (i.e. the right to live, work, study and have social security coverage anywhere in the EU and in the UK) continues to apply during the transition period.

-However, the UK has not had any representation in EU institutions since its withdrawal.
+Since its withdrawal, the UK has had no say in the EU institutions.
 UK citizens are thus also excluded from participating in European citizens’ initiatives and have no right to vote in local elections in other EU countries or in European Parliament elections, nor to stand as candidates in such elections.
 Without an agreement, the applicable regulations for third countries outside the EU would have to be applied.

-Which rules will apply to citizens and businesses who want to relocate, work or study in another country after the transition phase ends will largely depend on the outcome of present negotiations on the future relationship between the European Union and the United Kingdom.
+The rules that will apply to citizens and businesses who want to relocate, work or study in another country after the end of the transition phase will largely depend on the outcome of present negotiations on the future relationship between the European Union and the United Kingdom.

-Furthermore, the UK’s financial obligations towards the EU are one of the points laid down in the Withdrawal Agreement.
+The UK’s financial obligations towards the EU are also one of the points laid down in the Withdrawal Agreement.

-The Withdrawal Agreement also establishes the Joint Committee and a number of specialised committees, in which the EU and the UK regularly discuss questions relating to the implementation of the Withdrawal Agreement and, if necessary, may adopt decisions by mutual consent, for example, on questions of interpretation.
+The Withdrawal Agreement also establishes a joint committee and a number of specialised committees, in which the EU and the UK regularly discuss questions relating to the implementation of the Withdrawal Agreement and, if necessary, may adopt decisions by mutual consent, for example, on questions of interpretation.

-It is now important that the Withdrawal Agreement and the attached Protocols are implemented in full.
-We also consider this a key foundation of trust for the negotiations.
+It is important that the Withdrawal Agreement and the attached Protocols are implemented in full.
+We continue to consider this a key foundation of trust for the negotiations.

-The European Commission answers questions on its website, including:
+The European Commission answers questions, including the ones below, on its website:

 - What is included in the Common Provisions of the Withdrawal Agreement?